MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/change-the-settings-for-an-audio-conferencing-bridge.md

 ms.custom:
 - Strat_SB_PSTN
 - Audio Conferencing
-description: "Get the steps you need to change settings for a Microsoft dial-in conferencing bridge that's used to prompt callers and gather names and pins for meeting organizers when they're not using Skype for Business clients. " ms.openlocfilehash: d9b80b06a3c52c6ec386a0e5052f1bb71f914650 ms.sourcegitcommit: ffca287cf70db2cab14cc1a6cb7cea68317bedd1 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/05/2018
+description: "Get the steps you need to change settings for a conferencing bridge that's used to prompt callers and gather names and pins for meeting organizers when they're not using Skype for Business or Microsoft Teams apps. " ms.openlocfilehash: 727392bc81bce2fb3cfd84029e6a275e1eed3e24 ms.sourcegitcommit: dea27df69d948b7b9cc017b7023c4013cee8e4d1 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/16/2018
 ---
 # <a name="change-the-settings-for-an-audio-conferencing-bridge"></a>Ändern der Einstellungen für eine Audiokonferenzbrücke